Mimerme/Cheatsheet/README.md

 ___

-### Adding binaries
-`cheatsheet binary <file type>:<binary location>`

-- `<file type>` : all files associated with this type will be loaded with this binary
-- `<binary location>` : the location of the binary.
-If the binary is loacted in your `PATH` you should also be fine
-___

 ## Binaries
-By itself _Cheatsheet does nothing besides run commands.
+By itself _Cheatsheet_ does nothing besides run commands.
 It must be coupled with other tools to prove effective, but before that let's break past some layers of abstraction

 ### Control Flow

-1) _Cheatsheet_ starts off detecting what command you just ran ⋅⋅* _Cheatsheet_ doesn't actually parse the entire command, instead it only parses the first letter.
+1) _Cheatsheet_ starts off detecting what command you just ran
+     - _Cheatsheet_ doesn't actually parse the entire command, instead it only parses the first letter.
 So just typing `a` instead of `add` works just as well.
-2) _Cheatsheet_ then splits the `.sheets` file buffer at all of its newlines, and then parses each line
+2) _Cheatsheet_ then splits the `.sheets` file buffer at the newlines, and then parses each line
+     - DOS/Windows line endings are not supported
 3) It first tries to find the first instance of the `<key name>`.
 4) After finding the first instance of `<key name>` it then checks for the `<file type>`.
 It then tries to find the first instance of `<file type>` that also contains `bin` as the term after the second colon
 5) Upon finding the binary it then executes the following command

 `<binary location> <file location>`

-__NOTE that when executing the command the two values are simply appended together with a space in between.
+__NOTE: that when executing the command the two values are simply appended together with a space in between.
 This means that `<file location>` doesn't actually have to be the file location, it can be any aditional parameters that you wish to pass to the binary.__

-__ADDITIONAL NOTE `<binary location>` can also be located in your PATH, it doesn't neceissarly have to be the actual binary location__
+__ADDITIONAL NOTE: `<binary location>` can also be located in your PATH, it doesn't neceissarly have to be the actual binary location__

 ___